rmkujala/brainnets/README.md

 Licencing
 ---------

-In addition to the provided Python code, this software package distributes also open source code from other projects:
+In addition to the provided Python code (which is granted the MIT licence, see LICENCE.txt), this software package distributes also open source code from other projects:

 1. The ClusterPack library by A. Strehl for computing 'consensus communities'